Easy Fried Rice

 - 2 tablespoons scallions, as garnish

-- 1 small pot for cooking the rice
+- 1 small pot with a lid for cooking the rice

-- Add butter and sesame oil to a large saute pan over medium heat.
+- Add butter and avocado oil to a large saute pan over medium heat.
+Next, add the diced sweet onion, minced garlic and ginger to the pan.
+Sweat until fragrant.

-- Once softened, add the cooked rice and frozen peas.
+- Then, add the cauliflower pearls.
+Saute for 4-5 minutes, stirring frequently.
+Once softened, add the cooked rice and frozen peas.
 Stir until well combined.